nsriniva/nsriniva.github.io/_posts/2021-01-04-DSPT9-Unit2-BuildProject.md

 ![Random Forest SHAP_unpopular ](/assets/img/force_plot_020.png)

 ### Tree Based Model - Gradient Boosting(XGBoost)
-For the Random Forest model, the `OridinalEncoder()` was used again for the categorical features and the model hyperparameters were tuned as shown below:
+For the Random Forest model, the `OridinalEncoder()` was used again for the categorical features and the model hyperparameters were tuned as shown below using the Validation dataset:

 ```
 xgb_model = XGBClassifier(n_estimators=1000, random_state=42, n_jobs=-1, max_depth=13, learning_rate=0.3)